-We have close relationships with our over 300 vendors.
-There continues to be vendor consolidation within the beauty products industry.
-Our top ten vendors represent approximately 53% of our total annual sales.
-These include vendors across all product categories, such as Bare Minerals, Estee Lauder, L'Oréal, Procter & Gamble, and Coty, among others.
+We have close relationships with our more than 300 vendors.
+Our top ten vendors represented approximately 51% of our total annual sales in fiscal 2013.
+These include vendors across all product categories, such as Bare Minerals, Coty, Estée Lauder, L'Oréal and Procter & Gamble, among others.
 We believe our vendors view us as a significant distribution channel for growth and brand enhancement.